PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 ## Changelogs:
 -Added "Play Mods" (takes you to 2P Regular immediately)\
--Placed Dance Mode, Battle Mode and Fitness Mode inside Arcade Modes option.\
+-Placed Dance Mode, Battle Mode and Survival Mode inside Arcade Modes option.\
 -Changed the layering of the BPM number and the player icons during gameplay so they stay hidden in modfiles.\
 -Moved the help text in the Config Keys screen to the top.\
 -Moved the Aspect Ratio/Resolution options around and replaced it with a more modern one.
 Removed Profile Options (broken in NotITG).
 Removed Show Caution and Show Instructions options, they don't do anything in this theme and break other themes.\